Remediable Pension Savings Statement

 The HMRC Digital Service

-When you receive a RPSS, you must use the HMRC digital service called ‘calculate your public service pension adjustment’ to correct your pensions tax position.
-This service will work out any repayments that may be due for any AA tax charge you may have paid or any new AA tax charges you may have to pay.
+When you receive a RPSS, you must use the HMRC Digital Service to correct your pensions tax position.
 You can access this service from the following link: Calculate your public service pension adjustment - GOV.UK (www.gov.uk)

 We are sorry that SPPA administrators have no access to this service and cannot assist members to use this process so enquiries relating to this service must be directed to HMRC.